 FACT2000 and FACT2005 are the first two of an ongoing series of national surveys designed to track changes in U.S. congregations and plumb the dynamics of selected congregational practices and challenges.
 Researchers, consultants and program staff from a broadly ecumenical and interfaith association of thirty-three religious groups and organizations are involved in the partnership, which is managing the surveys.

-David A. Roozen, Director of the Cooperative Congregational Studies Partnership and Professor of Religion and Society at Hartford Seminary, said that the new series "will provide a quick, engaging, encouraging introduction to the how and why of addressing a particular area of congregational life, such as financial giving.
+David A. Roozen, Director of the Cooperative Congregational Studies Partnership and Professor of Religion and Society at Hartford International University, said that the new series "will provide a quick, engaging, encouraging introduction to the how and why of addressing a particular area of congregational life, such as financial giving.
 The new publication will be written especially for clergy and lay leaders who suddenly find themselves challenged to think about ways to help their congregation infuse that area with new energy and purposefulness."

 "We are committed to forming vital faith communities," Roozen said of the partnership, "and this is one step toward that goal."